juji-io/editscript/README.md

 editscript as a part of a larger data-oriented effort, that tries to elevate the level of abstraction of data from the granularity of characters, bytes or lines to that of maps, sets, vectors, and lists.
-So instead of talking about changes stream in bytes, we can talk about change streams in term of higher level data structures.
+So instead of talking about change streams in bytes, we can talk about change streams in term of higher level data structures.

 ## Roadmap

-There are a few things I plan to work on.
-Ideas, suggestions and contributions are welcome.
+There are a few things I have some interest in exploring with this library.
+Of course, ideas, suggestions and contributions are very welcome.

-* Further speed up of the algorithms, e.g. better heuristic, hashing, and so on .
+* Further speed up of the algorithms, e.g. better heuristic, hashing, and so on.
-* Functions to support more use cases, e.g. change detection, serialization, pretty print, etc.
+* API functions to support more use cases, e.g. change detection, serialization, pretty print, etc.
 * Support other data types as collection types, e.g. strings.
+* Globally optimize an editscript stream.
+* Expose and enrich the data indices for other use cases, such as searching, migration, etc.

 ## References